Tesla Press Information

 - The Gigafactory is designed to be a net-zero energy factory upon completion.
 It will not consume any fossil fuels – there is no natural gas piped to the site nor are there permanent diesel generators being used to provide power.
 Emergency backup is fed from various electric sources, including renewable energy and storage products.

 - Construction is underway for an on-site recycling facility that will safely reprocess all types of Tesla battery cells, modules, and packs for reuse in new cells or non-toxic solid waste by-product.
-Since Tesla battery packs do not contain any toxic materials or heavy metals, they will eventually be returned to the Gigafactory at the end of their lifecycle, where all components can be broken down and recycled to become new packs.
+They will eventually be returned to the Gigafactory at the end of their lifecycle, where components can be broken down and recycled to be used in new energy products.